JEFFERIES INTERNATIONAL Ltd

 THIS ANNOUNCEMENT IS NOT A PROSPECTUS AND DOES NOT CONSTITUTE AN OFFER TO SELL OR ISSUE OR THE SOLICITATION OF AN OFFER TO BUY, SUBSCRIBE FOR OR OTHERWISE ACQUIRE THE SECURITIES REFERRED TO HEREIN IN THE UNITED STATES, CANADA, JAPAN OR AUSTRALIA OR ANY OTHER JURISDICTION IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE UNLAWFUL.

-Proposed placing of 5.6 million ordinary shares in Just Eat Takeaway.com N.V.
+Results of the placing of ordinary shares in Just Eat Takeaway.com N.V.

-The price per ordinary share will be determined through an accelerated bookbuilding process to institutional investors.
-The bookbuilding process will commence with immediate effect following this announcement and may close at any time on short notice.
-The results of the Transaction will be announced as soon as practicable thereafter.

-Jefferies is acting as sole global coordinator on the Transaction.
-A further announcement will be made following completion of the bookbuilding and pricing of the Transaction.
+Jefferies International Limited ("Jefferies") acted as sole global coordinator on the Transaction.

-Following the Transaction, SM Trust will no longer hold any securities in Just Eat Takeaway.

 The Company will not receive any proceeds from the Transaction.